 MI Abaga proceeded to writer Vector an open letter to address his comments on Loose Talk Podcast.

 A few months ago, word on the street was that Vector was planning a major diss track that will be directed at M.I.
 Abaga.
 Industry ITKs waited for it, but it never happened.
 Yet, we salivated at the combustible prospects of a rivalry that had been brewing for 10 years.
 Life always seems to have a way of pitting M.I and Vector against each other.

-Lucky for us, M.I.
-Abaga and Vector Tha Viper have grown into brand ambassadors for two of the biggest liquor brands in Nigeria.
-Vector is behind the Hennessy cyphers that have been highly terrible in recent years.
-M.I. has only done two highly commendable episodes of the Martell Cypher.
+M.I.
+Abaga and Vector Tha Viper have since grown into brand ambassadors for two of the biggest liquor brands in Nigeria.
+Vector is associated with the Hennessy Cyphers that have been emblematic for Nigerian Hip-Hop while M.I. did two highly commendable episodes of the Martell Cyphers.

-But there’s also one problem; Hennessy is bigger than Martell and M.I. is bigger and more successful than Vector.
+There was also one problem; Hennessy is bigger than Martell.
 Cypher was always going to be the ‘Manila’ for this ‘Trilla’ of a Hip-Hop rivalry.

 Inspired by diss tracks and cyphers in 2019

-On January 10, 2019, M.I made his biggest claim yet to Vector's throne.
+On January 10, 2019, M.I made fired shots at Vector.
 He orchestrated the highly pleasing and enjoyable Martell Cypher and called on his 100 Crowns brethren, AQ and Loose Kaynon to send messages to Vector.
 Loose Kaynon was the first.
 He rapped, “Washed up rappers turned pop want to son Hip-Hop artists…”